airpair/30-days-of-answers-on-stack-overflow/post.md

 Stack Overflow seems like a fairly straight forward Q&amp;A service but spending thirty days immersed in answering questions helped me learn some of the more subtle aspects of the site and its community.
 Here are some highlights about what I learned:

-**Cherry Picking**
+## Cherry Picking

 It did not take me long to discover that questions are asked VERY frequently.
-It was easy for me to spend a few minutes every couple of hours each day simply refreshing the newest questions page and knocking out a few quick answers.
-It also did not take me long to discover that there is a lot of friendly (and sometimes, not-so-friendly) competition out there!
+It was easy for me to spend a few minutes each day simply refreshing the newest questions page and knocking out a few quick answers.
+It also did not take me long to discover that there is a lot of friendly (and sometimes not-so-friendly) competition out there!

 There were a few lessons I learned by playing the cherry-picking game.

-First, make sure you understand the whole question.
+**Make sure you understand the whole question.**

 Read the whole question and make sure you understand what is being asked for.
 If you don't understand then comment and politely ask for clarification.

 It is also very important to read the labels.
 There was at least one situation where I answered a question incorrectly because I made an assumption about the environment that the user was in and reading the labels would have prevented my bad assumption.

-Second, don't let the speed of your answer sacrifice the answer's quality.
+**Don't let the speed of your answer sacrifice the answer's quality.**

 Silly spelling and grammar mistakes won't help anyone and are easily avoided by slowing down and/or reviewing your answer before posting it.
-To put it another way: well-written, complete answers get upvotes and short, sloppy answers do not.
+Well-written, complete answers get upvotes.
+Short, sloppy answers do not.

 Don't write a quick, incomplete answer just to immediately edit it and fill in the missing details.
 Too often did I see people do this only to have other viewers, including the OP, ask for clarifications that don't end up making any sense after the answer's details were filled in.
 This behavior breaks the continuity of the Q&amp;A process.

+**Read other answers *before* you post your own.**

-Third, if you are writing an answer and another answer is posted before yours then read it *before* you post.
-If it's effectively the same answer that you were writing then concede your answer and upvote the other answer.
+If it's effectively the same answer that you would write then concede your answer and upvote the other answer.
 If they missed a detail that you were going to provide then add your additional details in that answer's comments.

-**Help Vampires**
+## Help Vampires

 There is a certain category of users on Stack Overflow known as [Help Vampires](http://meta.stackexchange.com/questions/19665/the-help-vampire-problem).
 These users "drain the willingness to help from others."